A Promotion Recommendation Letter is a document that endorses a particular employee to get a higher position in the company.

 Recipient’s details

 Next, write the recipient’s details, which is standard practice when writing official letters.
-You will need to write the full name, role, company name, and company address (City, street address, ZIP).
-Including details of the recipient helps the reader to know that the letter was written for them.
+You will need to write the full name, role, company name, and company address (city, street address, ZIP).
+Including details about the recipient helps the reader know that the letter was written for them.

 Section 2: Introduction